Content Policy

 • Agencies or groups that misrepresent their services in any way

-• Agencies or groups that deny services on the basis of color, race, religion, sexual preference, or nationality
+• Agencies or groups that deny services based on color, race, religion, sexual preference, or nationality

 • Agencies or groups whose service is illegal